Sales demos are often the most pivotal moments in the sales process.

 Demonstrating a product and its benefits without the required context in place will give the impression that you have a solution in search of a problem.

-Sales Demo Act II: The Upside Demo Demo
+Sales Demo Act II: The Upside Down Demo

 As we covered earlier, research revealed that successful sales demos are most commonly conducted in an “upside down pyramid” manner.